-In his performances, Dudek returns to the period when he was engaged in hooligan life and when this environment dictated his lifestyle.
+In his performances, Dudek returns to the period when he was engaged in the hooligan life and when this environment dictated his lifestyle.
 In the Head in the Sand (2015) action, performed in Leto Gallery in Warsaw, he reconstructed the look of his Kraków room from when he was an adolescent.
-While performing, dressed in a tracksuit and wearing a hat characteristic of a football fan, he wished to escape the room using a hooligan’s equipment: a knife, a flare and a concrete window sill, which brought to mind a piece of architecture forming the concrete tribunes.
+While performing, dressed in a tracksuit and wearing a hat characteristic of a football fan, he wished to escape the room using a hooligan’s equipment: a knife, a flare, and a concrete window sill, which brought to mind a piece of architecture forming the concrete tribunes.
 It is exactly Dudek’s room’s reconstructed space which was once a place in which two worlds collided: that of violence and of art.
 In the performance, leaving the room led to a reconciliation between the two seemingly opposing realities: stadium violence and artistic action.
-It was also an attempt to compromise what shaped Dudek’s personality in the past with what he currently creates in the art space.
+It was also an attempt to compromise what shaped Dudek’s personality in the past with what he currently creates in the artistic space.

 It is worth mentioning that Dudek performs his hooligan acts in solitude.
 What sense is there in a lone battle?
-What sense is there in the hooligan reality in the gallery space, where there are no opponents, knightly bouts over a flag, nationalisms and stadium xenophobia?
+What sense is there in the hooligan reality in the gallery space, where there are no opponents, knightly bouts over a flag, nationalism, and xenophobia?
 It seems that Dudek’s aim is to tackle the universal problem of an individual’s functioning in the crowd and to study its uncontrollable behaviour.
 In this case, he presents how singular physical actions influence the crowd’s psychological workings.
 It is puzzling to what degree the gallery crowd can resemble the crowd at a stadium and whether the adrenaline unleashed during a football match can equate to the one unleashed during the performance.
 Being part of the crowd can finally lead to unexpected acts, difficult to control and unleashing layers of violence.
-In turn, the hooligan performances in the gallery – a place dedicated to exhibiting art – allow to view these types of behaviours differently from how they happen at a stadium or a local estate.
+In turn, the hooligan performances in the gallery – a place dedicated to exhibiting art – allow us to view these types of behaviours differently from when they happen at a stadium or a local estate.

 The remnants of Marcin Dudek’s performances are items which were not created by the artist (the so-called ready-mades), but were transformed into art objects during his performances and left in the gallery space.
 Such objects are primarily items connected to a hooligan’s life: parts of the stadium’s architecture, a stone from a railway, an orange military jacket or a knife.
 Dudek consciously deconstructs these primitive ‘ready-mades’ into objects he calls ‘anti-ready-mades’.
 These ‘anti-ready-mades’, due to a transformation occurring during a performance, become a negation of its original form.
 Due to the realisation of an artistic action they create intrinsic installations in the gallery without the need for the curator’s concept.
 Moved into the gallery space, they become a part of a new structure, the exhibition, and its arrangement often depends on how the given performance will end.